Lindau Nobel Laureate Meeting Awards

-The 6th Lindau Meeting on Economic Sciences will be held from 22-26 August 2017 on the island of Lindau, situated on Lake Constance in south Germany.
-About 20 Nobel Laureates and 400 international young scientists are expected to take part.
+The meeting will be held from 30 June — 5 July 2019 on the island of Lindau, situated on Lake Constance in south Germany.
+Approximately 30 Nobel Laureates and up to 600 highly-talented young scientists are expected to take part.
 Further information is available at www.lindau-nobel.org.

-Irish Research Council nominees who are successful in the international selection process and who receive an invitation to the 6th Lindau Meeting on Economic Sciences will receive an award which comprises a commemorative token and €500 to cover their travel expenses for attending the meeting.
-His Excellency Michael D. Higgins, the President of Ireland, is patron of the Lindau Nobel Laureate Meeting Fellow Award.
+Irish Research Council nominees who are successful in the international selection process and receive an invitation to the 69th Lindau Nobel Laureate Meeting will receive an award which comprises a commemorative token and €500 to cover their travel expenses for attending the meeting.

 How to apply

-Eligible institutions may nominate up to three researchers at postgraduate and/or postdoctoral level.
-The submission of a nomination must consist of the following:
+Eligible higher education institutions may nominate up to three researchers.
+Every nomination must consist of:

-- A statement of motivation: this should explain briefly why the nominee thinks that participation would be beneficial to them, their research, career and host organisation.
-At most, the statement should be half a page in length.
+- a statement of motivation from the nominee (half page in length) which should explain briefly why they think that participation would be beneficial to them, their research, career and host organisation;

-- A letter of recommendation: this should be from a highly qualified scientist who is either in a supervisory role for the nominee’s project; or who may be well acquainted with their work; or who is a leading scholar in the field and is sufficiently knowledgeable about them.
-At most, this letter should be one page in length and contain the formal letterhead of the organisation of the person signing the letter.
-Please ensure that the letter of recommendation is specific to the nominee.
+- a letter of recommendation (one page in length) from a highly qualified scientist who is either in a supervisory role for the nominee’s project; or who may be well acquainted with their work; or who is a leading scholar in the field and is sufficiently knowledgeable about them.
+This letter should contain the formal letterhead of the organisation of the person signing the letter.
+Please ensure that the letter of recommendation is specific to the nominee; and

-- A letter of endorsement: this should be from the eligible institution, signed by the institution’s President and specific to the nominee applying.
+- a letter of endorsement from the host organisation, signed by their president and specific to the nominee applying.

 Submissions should be made by higher education institutions in soft copy via email to email@example.com.

 |Call open||22 August 2018|